MuthaX/PawnTableHandler/README.md

 > * src_size - Number of rows in source array.
 > * table_info\[][e_table_model_struct_info] - Structure of table.
 > * table_info_size						// Number of columns in table structure.
+> * table_name - Name of loading resource used for debug purposes.

 ### Example
 ```Pawn